cncf/tag-security/README.md

 We envision that there could exist an ecosystem of tools that can simplify the experience of cloud native operators, administrators and developers, including:
-1. System security architecture that understands and accommodates the ever growing heterogeneity of systems and provides a framework to protect resources and data while servicing their users
+1. System security architecture that understands and accommodates the ever growing heterogeneity of systems and provides a framework to protect resources and data while servicing their users.
-2. Common vocabulary and open source libraries that make it easy for developers to create and deploy apps that meet system security requirements
+2. Common vocabulary and open source libraries that make it easy for developers to create and deploy apps that meet system security requirements.
 3. Common libraries and protocols that enable people to reason about the security of the system, such as auditing and explainability features.